Here’s why iPhones and iPads take so long to turn on after dying.

 What Are Phone Safeguards?

-When a phone gets critically low on battery charge, a bunch of safeguards trip.
+When a phone gets critically low on a battery charge, a bunch of safeguards trip.

 The phone doesn’t just turn off because it’s out of power.
 It goes through a regimented shutdown process.